leireriel/typescript-first-approach/README.md

 ## TS files
 You need to transpile TS code into JS code (with `tsc`),

-👉 by typing `tsc src/helloWorld.ts`,
+👉 by typing `tsc src/helloWorld.ts` (it will generate a .js file with the same name),

 👉 and then `node src/helloWorld.js`